This page was reviewed under our medical and editorial policy by

 Magnetic resonance imaging (MRI): Diagnostic tests depend on the type of cancer suspected and the risks involved for the unborn baby.
 Testing that uses any radiation, for instance, may be risky and unsafe for the fetus, so doctors may recommend delaying it until after birth if possible.
 An MRI, on the other hand, is considered safe during all stages of pregnancy, making it a good testing option.

-Other diagnostic tests: Doctors may elect to do other diagnostic tests or procedures such as a biopsy, endoscopy, bone marrow aspiration or lumbar puncture for certain types of cancer.
-They’ll administer sedatives—if needed—in the way that’s safest for the pregnancy.
+Other diagnostic tests: Doctors may elect to perform other diagnostic tests or procedures such as a biopsy, endoscopy, bone marrow aspiration or lumbar puncture for certain types of cancer.
+They’ll administer sedatives, if needed, in the way that’s safest for the pregnancy.

 After a cancer diagnosis, the next step is to connect with the right specialized oncologist, who may work in coordination with an obstetrician-gynecologist throughout the pregnancy and after delivery, too.

-There are typically three treatment options, depending on the cancer diagnosis: surgery, chemotherapy and radiation therapy.
+Typically three treatment options are available, depending on the cancer diagnosis: surgery, chemotherapy and radiation therapy.
 Each presents its own sets of challenges for pregnant women.

 Keeping the mother healthy is just as important as keeping the unborn baby healthy.
 Unfortunately, cancer during pregnancy may pose many risks to both.
 While cancer may not directly impact the fetus, it may be detrimental to the woman diagnosed, especially if the cancer has reached an advanced stage.
 Doctors typically have to weigh two major factors: the benefit to the patient’s health and the risk to her unborn baby.